mcdoolz/dmge/sites/all/modules/contrib/patreon/modules/patreon_user/README.txt

 any other Drupal user account, with permissions and access set as required.
 The module also creates two roles - patreon_user and deleted_patreon_user - that are automatically assigned depending on the user's current status on Patreon or the Drupal site.
-Additional roles are also created for each pledge level on the Patreon campaign.
-Additional fields are also created to store the user's Patreon id and tokens.
+Additional fields are also created to store the user's Patreon id and access token.

 These can be used in custom code as required to provide additional functionality, or used in combination with other Drupal user modules.

-The module has been updated to throw various Exceptions in the event of failure.
-These must be correctly handled in any custom code.

 -- TROUBLESHOOTING --